 The term One Time Partial Identity (OTPI) comes from the fact that the PID shown is dynamic, time-bound, partial and only produced once.
-The main benefit of OTPI is that it provides a truly dynamic partial identity, making it impossible for anyone-even malicious actors to cache them.
+The main benefit of OTPI is that it provides a dynamic partial identity, making it impossible for anyone-even malicious actors to cache them.

-Figure 4 Now let's look at how this system and method will aid in thwarting several identity card-related threats.
-The process below illustrates a fraudster targeting a victim and attempting to steal identity information for example Driving License number, expiration date etc. This assault can be initiated by any medium for example SMS, email, web, phones etc.
+Figure 4 Let's look at how this system and method will aid in thwarting several payment card-related threats.
+Process below illustrates a fraudster targeting a victim and attempting to steal card information such as card number, expiration date & security code.
+This assault can be initiated by any medium for example web, phone, SMS or email with embedded links etc.

-- The unsuspecting victim ends up giving the attacker the Partial Identity Number and expiration date. - The scammer requires the Complete identity in order to use the identity fraudulently.
-With traditional ID cards, it would be game over by now.
-Since the complete card number is not displayed by this technique, the adversary contacts IDP and needs to authenticate. - This verification puts up a barrier.
-Because the fraudster wouldn't have the necessary credentials and authorization, hence their attempt to steal identity data would be fruitless.
+- The unsuspecting victim ends up giving the attacker the Partial Identity Number displayed on the LED, security code and expiration date. - The scammer requires the Complete identity in order to use the card fraudulently.
+With traditional payment cards, it would be game over by now.
+Since the complete card number is not displayed by this technique, the adversary contacts IDP and needs to authenticate.
+This verification puts up a barrier.
+Because the fraudster wouldn't have the necessary credentials and authorization, hence their attempt to steal identity data would be fruitless. - This verification puts up a barrier.
+The fraudster would not have the necessary credentials and authorization, hence their attempt to steal money would be fruitless.